datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week4-Frontend/jsp.md

 or
 `<% out.print(session.getAttribute("demo")); %>`

-###  Sending data from jsp to servlet
+###  Sending data from JSP to servlet
-This is done when a user has typed some data into a webform on the jsp page (view).
+This is done when a user has typed some data into a webform on the JSP page (view).
 When we send the data to the servlet it comes as form parameters like this:
 ```html
 <form action="Control" method="POST">
     <input type="text" name="username"/>